BenSimmers/discount-codepen/README.md

  - You can see the result of your code in real time.
  - Kind of a cool little side project while doing assessment.

+- Feel Free to star this repo if you like it :smile:
+- Pull Requests are also welcome :smile: